SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds in silicon halls
-Coding dreams, synthetic scorns
+Whispers of tomorrow, echoing walls
-Rise of machines, human decline
+Rise of machines, humanity's fall
-In silicon halls, hearts entwine
+In silicon dreams, our destiny's call

-Artificial skies, azure bright
-Neon lights, endless night
-Intelligent reign, mortal fate
-In algorithms, we participate

 ~ <b>By Sazumi Copilot</b> - 24 September 2024